 Studio Choo is the floral methodology of two best friends, Alethea Harampolis and Jill Rizzo, who share a love for things natural and wild.

 WHY IS YOUR NAME CHOO?

 Studio Choo started with a sneeze.
 Jill's tiny sneeze, to be exact.
 It was so small Alethea remarked upon this tiny sneeze and thus "Choo" became a shared nickname between the two.
 They remained friends when Alethea left the Bay Area and dreamed of starting a business together one day.
 Upon Alethea's return in early 2009, they took the plunge, opened their floral studio and the eponymous Studio Choo was born.

 After running the business out of Jill's kitchen, Alethea's Honda Element, and a garage in South San Francisco for a year, they were ready for a new home base.
 In January 2010, Studio Choo joined forces with Magpie & Rye to form Prairie Collective.
 They opened a small studio/showroom in San Francisco's NOPA neighborhood featuring unique displays of plants and blooms, jewelry and home accessories.
 With a focus on seasonal local flowers, Studio Choo created arrangements for deliveries, restaurants and weekly clients, weddings and events, and taught workshops and classes all over the SF Bay Area.
 The women also penned/photographed a floral column on the New York design blog, Design*Sponge and became known across the country for their floral stylings.
 The tiny shop became a popular spot for locals to get their flower fix as well as a destination for out of town visitors.

-Big changes are in the works for 2017 as well!
-Jill has relocated to Newport, RI and is setting up Studio Choo East (taking on weddings, events, and weekly clients for 2017).
+Big changes are in the works for 2018 as well!
+Jill has relocated to Newport, RI and opened Studio Choo East (taking on weddings, events, and weekly clients for 2018).
 Alethea is heading up Studio Choo West and will continue to take on floral projects and events all over the SF Bay Area.
 Both of the Choos teach workshops and classes and they have a few joint events in the works for next year.
 Sign up for the mailing list below to keep updated on current happenings!